Outfittery/training_grounds/FULL.md

 Note that everything outside of original `/myproject/tg/` folder is ignored.
 So outside of `tg` folder you can have data caches, temporal files, sensitive information (as long as it's not pushed in the repository) and so on.
 It will never be delivered anywhere.
 The corollary is that all the classes and functions you use in your object must be defined inside `/tg/` folder.
 Otherwise, they will not be delivered.

 The name of the TG is actually `UID.tg`, with different UID in each package.
 Hence, several versions of TG can be used at the same time!
 But that brings another limitation that must be observed inside `tg` folder: all the references inside TG must be relative.
-They cannot refer to `tg`, because `tg` will become `{UID}.tg` in the runtime on the remote server.
+They cannot refer to `tg`, because `tg` will become `UID.tg` in the runtime on the remote server.

 ### Hot Module Replacement

 Now, the question arises, how to use this package.
-We cannot write something like:
+Sometimes we want UID to be created dynamically, and in this case we cannot write something like this:

 ```
 from UID.tg import *
 ```

-because the name `UID` is formed dynamically.

 The solution is to install the module during runtime.
 During this process, the name becomes known, and then we can dynamically import from the module.
 Of course, importing classes or methods would not be handy, but remember that deliverables are objects, and these objects are pickled as the module resources.
 So all we need to do is to unpickle these objects, and all the classes and methods will be loaded dynamically by unpickler.
 This work is done by `EntryPoint` class.

+However, with Packaging you can also create packages with predictable names, publish them with PyPi and export locally.

 #### Note for advanced users